ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 > [!NOTE]
 >
-> Every manual change of a value of a custom property should be done after the values are entered in the relevant nomenclatures <br> (enterprise company, customer, parent document etc.)
+> Every manual change of a value of a custom property should be done after the values are entered in the relevant nomenclatures (enterprise company, customer, parent document etc.)